Suicide barrier: Forms and materials

 Suicide barriers come in a variety of forms and are constructed from sturdy materials.
 Most suicide barriers are fence-like metal structures that are made difficult to climb by inward curving tops.

 Glass barriers have been deployed in some places to provide greater transparency and visual appeal.
 After an imposing fence was removed on the Grafton Bridge of Auckland, New Zealand, jumping suicides increased, and a glass barrier was installed.

+Suicide nets on the USS Yorktown in Mount Pleasant, South Carolina.

 Suicide barriers also include nets that extend from the structure or hang below it in order to preserve views outward.
 Suicide nets have been used on the Bern Muenster Terrace in Bern, Switzerland, and the Cornell University campus in Ithaca, New York.
 In January 2024, a suicide prevention net was installed on the full length of the Golden Gate Bridge.
 The net consists of a stainless steel mesh suspended 20 feet below the sidewalk and out 20 feet over the water.